bhagyawan18/aashray/README.md

    npm install
    ```

-3. **Set Up Environment Variables**:
+3. **Configure Environment Variables**:
-   Create a `.env` file in the root directory with the necessary configuration.
-For example:
+   Create a `.env` file in the root directory with the necessary configurations:
    ```
    NEXT_PUBLIC_CLERK_FRONTEND_API=your_clerk_frontend_api
    DATABASE_URL=your_database_url